Luos-io/Documentation/docs/tools/freertos.md

 We added the path to include files in **build_flags** and the source folder name in **lib_deps**.

-Ok so if we recalled what we've done so far:
+Let's recall what we've done so far:
-- we have used a luos button example as a base project
+- We have used a Luos button example as a base project.
-- we imported FreeRTOS sources, configured it and started the kernel from the **main** function
+- We imported FreeRTOS sources, configured them and started the kernel from the **main** function.

 If you compile and load this code in the target, nothing will happen for a simple reason: we launched the scheduler but the kernel has nothing to schedule.
-Let's fix that by creating two luos services in dedicated FreeRTOS tasks (let's remind that we deleted luos related functions from the main).
+Let's fix that by creating two Luos services in the dedicated FreeRTOS tasks (let's remind that we deleted all Luos related functions from the main).

 ## Create Luos tasks

-We will create two services : a **button** service and a **led** service.
-The goal is to turn off / on the led by pushing the user button on the nucleo board.
+We will create two services: a **button** service and a **led** service.
+The goal is to turn off / on the LED by pushing the user button on the Nucleo board.

-First, copy services sources files from the downloaded repository:
+First, copy services' source files from the downloaded repository:

     cp -r ../tutorial_freertos/Button/ ./lib/
     cp -r ../tutorial_freertos/Led/ ./lib/

-Then we will call our services routines in Freertos tasks and we will manage that in a dedicated file: add in your project the file called **freertos.c**:
+Then we will call our services routines in FreeRTOS tasks, and we will manage that in a dedicated file: add the file called **freertos.c** in your project:

     cp ../tutorial_freertos/freertos.c ./src/